Introduction to The Giver

 These examples show paradoxes as the first one shows two contradictory ideas of vague and clear, the second shows cold and warm, while the third shows receiver and giver given side by side in these sentences.

-- Personification: The novel shows examples of personifications such as;
+- Personification: The below sentences are good examples of personifications,

 i.
 “It took me many years.
 Maybe your wisdom will come much more quickly than mine.”
 (12)